pfps/yoga-laptop/README.md

    The installation also sets up udev rules and an xmodmap file to handle the touchpad_toggle and break keys that are not usually handled correctly.

-   Reboot your system to get load the module
+   Reboot your system to load the module

 2/ sensor drivers

+   NOT NEEDED in 3.15 kernels or Fedora 19

    Patched 3.14 drivers for five of the sensors in the Yoga laptops.
 The patch adds a quirk so that the hub initializes correctly.
 The quirk has